-Ultra High Frequency Audiometry
+Ultra High-Frequency Audiometry

 Tinnitus Pitch/Loudness Matching and Tinnitus Masking Level

-For patients who are significantly bothered by their tinnitus, the audiologist may recommend this testing to better understand the qualities of the patient’s tinnitus, specifically the pitch and loudness.
+For patients who are significantly bothered by their tinnitus, the audiologist may recommend this testing to better understand the qualities of the patient’s tinnitus, specifically the pitch, and loudness.
 The audiologist will also assess if the patient’s tinnitus can be masked using various forms of low-level noise.
 This testing guides the audiologist in creating a customized tinnitus management program.

 Loudness Discomfort Levels (LDL)

 Some patients with tinnitus also experience sound sensitivity or hyperacusis.
-LDL testing helps the audiologist establish the level of sound patients find truly uncomfortable and identifies patients who may have sounds sensitivity issues that would need to be addressed as part of their tinnitus management program.
+LDL testing helps the audiologist establish the level of sound patients find truly uncomfortable and identifies patients who may have sound sensitivity issues that would need to be addressed as part of their tinnitus management program.

 Otoacoustic emissions further evaluate the status of the inner ear, specifically the outer hair cells in the cochlea.
 This is an objective test used to identify outer hair cell damage that can result in hearing loss and tinnitus.

 Contact any of our locations to schedule a Tinnitus Assessment.
-With the proper assessment, educational counseling, sound therapies and hearing technologies, we can work to decrease your perception of tinnitus or the impact of hyperacusis, and improve your quality of life.
+With the proper assessment, educational counseling, sound therapies, and hearing technologies, we can work to decrease your perception of tinnitus or the impact of hyperacusis and improve your quality of life.